smartilabs/timetracker/README.md

 Simple tracking of time for me and my coworkers, with simple summary export for user or group, by month or all time.

 ### Features:
+ * Excel-like data paste
+ * Export to excel with multiple views:
+   - current month,
+   - current user all months,
+   - all users current month with summary by modules [admin only]
+   - all users all time with summary by modules [admin only]
  * Multiple user (users can be manually added in database with MD5 encoded passwords)
  * Masked input fields, prevent wrong data entry
  * Tracks (or rows) for multiple tasks